zilch/type-route/docs/api-reference/router/get-current-route.md

 // (where "abc" is whatever was matched from the url)
 ```

-The `getCurrentRoute` function will return the current route.
-Typically, the `listen` function would be used to update your application's state to reflect the current route over time.
-The `getCurrentRoute` function is more useful to ensure the initial state of your application is correct.
-For example when using `type-route` with React your code may resemble this:
+When using Type Route with React your code may resemble this:

 ```tsx
 function App() {